arickp/oscilloscope-go-server/oscilloscope-go-server/README.md

 http://localhost:8000/
 ```

-Visiting / in your browser loads a built-in demo UI served by the Go backend — a static HTML page with a color picker, frame control, and real-time preview.
+Visiting / in your browser loads a built-in demo UI served by the Go backend — a static HTML page with a color picker, FPS control, and real-time preview.
 The Go server serves a static HTML page with a color picker, frame control, and a real-time preview of the
 waveform.
 It uses JavaScript to call the /lissajous endpoint and render the generated animation.